-- Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses, and women's business enterprises; - Establishing delivery schedules, where the requirement permits, which encourage participation by small and minority businesses, and women's business enterprises; - Using the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce; and - Require the prime contractor, if subcontracts are to be let, to take the affirmative steps listed in parts (1)-(5) above
+- Placing qualified small and minority businesses and women's business enterprises on solicitation lists. - Assuring that small and minority businesses, and women's business enterprises are solicited whenever they are potential sources. - Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses, and women's business enterprises. - Establishing delivery schedules, where the requirement permits, which encourage participation by small and minority businesses, and women's business enterprises. - Using the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce; and - Require the prime contractor, if subcontracts are to be let, to take the affirmative steps listed in parts (1)-(5) above.

-5.5 Suspension and Debarment
+5.5 Suspension & Debarment

 Subrecipients are subject to the non-procurement debarment and suspension regulations implementing Executive Orders 12549 and 12689, 2 CFR part 180.

 These regulations restrict awards, subawards, and contracts with certain parties that are debarred, suspended, or otherwise excluded from or ineligible for participation in Federal assistance programs or activities.